moonpiedumplings/moonpiedumplings.github.io/blog/hypervisors/notindex.md

 A common example of HCI I see is, rather than having a physical firewall, a firewall OS will be installed on a virtual machine, and the network layout will be entirely virtual, with connections done between virtual machines.
 I've seen this setup on esxi/vsphere or proxmox.

 [Cloud computing](https://en.wikipedia.org/wiki/Cloud_computing), according to the Wikipedia definition, is the instant access to resources, in a multi user system.
-It has different [deployment models](https://en.wikipedia.org/wiki/Cloud_computing#Deployment_models), but I will be focusing on self hosted private/public clouds in this article.
+It has different [deployment models](https://en.wikipedia.org/wiki/Cloud_computing#Deployment_models), but I will be focusing on self hosted private/public clouds in this article, and referring to them as "selfhosted clouds".

 In practice, I find that what seperates a self hosted cloud from an HCI platform is multi-tenancy (multiple users or organizations), and automatibility.
-A public/private cloud should be set up in a way that users can request resources, within limits (to prevent a single user from DOS-ing your cloud by asking for all resources), and also the ability for those users to automate provisioning resources, or setting up those resources (configuring virtual machines).
+A public/private cloud should be set up in a way that users can request resources, within limits (to prevent a single user from DOS-ing your cloud by asking for all resources), and also the ability for those users to automate provisioning resources (i.e. creating virtual machines), or setting up those resources (i.e. configuring virtual machines).

+Although not every HCI is a selfhosted cloud, every selfhosted cloud is an HCI platform.

 Of course, this line is very blurry.
 Technically, VMware vSphere supports multi-tenancy, and can be automated... but for some reason it doesn't seem to be a popular choice for a private cloud (probably the price).
 Rather than a binary, it would be better to look at it like a spectrum, where on one end is things like openstack, which is like your own personal AWS, even able to do things like databases as a service, and on the other end there is VMware ESXI, where the automation is locked behind the price of vSphere.

-# Automatibility

 # Desktop Hypervisors comparison